-One of the most significant changes in the workplace stemming from the COVID pandemic is the shift to remote work.
+One of the most significant changes in the workplace to stem from the COVID pandemic is the shift to remote work.
 This enables employers that offer remote work opportunities to recruit individuals for jobs who may not necessarily live in the South Jersey Region.
 This poses advantages and disadvantages for the regional labor force.
-On the plus side, this provides new opportunities for people who may have homerelated obligations or ADA issues which make it difficult to get into an office on a regular basis.
+On the plus side, this provides new opportunities for people who may have home-related obligations or ADA issues which make it difficult to get into an office on a regular basis.
 The downside is that because it opens competition for such jobs to people outside of the South Jersey region, the competition for such positions is greater.

-The SJWC and the GCWD will work with other local WDBs and regional employers to identify positions that offer remote work opportunities.
+The SJWC should work with the local WDBs and regional employers to identify positions that offer remote work opportunities.
 Where they are identified, they should be promoted to the region's job seekers through the One-Stop Centers, social service organizations, unemployment offices, and related venues.